ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_oceans.rst

 and metadata.yml files) has no time component, a small number of depth layers, and a latitude and longitude coordinates.

+This diagnostic also includes the optional arguments, `maps_range` and `diff_range` to manually define plot ranges.
+Both arguments are a list of two floats to set plot range minimun and maximum values respectively for Model and Observations maps (Top panels) and for the Model minus Observations panel (bottom left).
+Note that if input data have negative values the Model over Observations map (bottom right) is not produced.

 The scatter plots plot the matched model coordinate on the x axis, and the observational dataset on the y coordinate, then performs a linear regression of those data and plots the line of best fit on the plot.